shelly-hub/deep-learning-challenge/README.md

 Using original data preprocessing method, changing hyperparameters do not help to increase model performance.
 Therefore, data is added in the analysis in order to help to improve model accuracy

-   - Data is added by adding the deleted column "EIN" has improved model from 0.72 to 0.73 accuracy
+   - Data is added by adding the deleted column "EIN", this has improved model from 0.72 to 0.73 accuracy
    - Adding optimum layers to 3
    - Maintain activation function to only: relu.
 Activation without relu will decrease the accuracy